kevinlu1736/notes/cs61a/cs61a.md

 - A macro is an operation performed on the source code of a program before evaluation

-- Evaluate the operator, if it evaluates to a macro call the macro on the source code
+- Evaluate the operator, if it evaluates to a macro call the macro on the source code (eval the source code and replace the user input as string into the source code unless there's a comma)
 - Then evaluate the expression returned from the macro procedure

 ```scheme